jeflora/dotfiles/README.md

 # Dotfiles

-This repo holds my configuration files for my work environment.
+This repo holds the configuration files for my work environment.